-This little (4mm) wasp built the cells she needs to rear her young utilizing an abandoned length of fishing line.
-In this photo, she has clamped on to the line with her mandibles and is resting -- something many wasps do.
+This little (4mm) potter wasp (Eumeninae) built the cells she will use to rear her young on an abandoned length of fishing line.
+In this photo, she was still building the cells, laying eggs, or provisioning the cells.
+It was night and she had clamped onto the line with her mandibles to rest.
+Many wasps and bees do this when they rest.

 Pretty sure this thorn hopper is in the genus Umbonia.
 These lovelies are quite common.

-This photo shows an 8-9mm Costa Rican trap jaw ant with her jaws in the open position.
+This photo shows an 8-9mm Costa Rican trap-jaw ant with her jaws in the open position.
 Her genus is Odontomachus.
-If you stretch or enlarge the photo you can see the tiny setae arrayed along the inside of the jaw.
-If these hairs come into contact with prey her jaws will slam shut.
-I frequently see these ants (as well as another species of trap jaw) in the forest.
+If you stretch or enlarge the photo, you can see the tiny setae arrayed along the inside of the jaw.
+Her jaws will slam shut if these hairs come into contact with prey.
+I frequently see these ants (as well as another species of trap-jaw) in the forest.
 They move slowly by ant standards and are relatively easy to photograph.